peachybison/project_b/README.md

 # project_b
 Coursera Related

+https://peachybison.shinyapps.io/project is the link to the Shiny App.

 Start-Ups are notoriously difficult to value given inherent subjective factors associated with their creation and promotion.
 Nevertheless, there are likely a few key factors that dominate the others and provide for a very rough estimate of the venture at the Series A level.
 This calculator can be modified for subsequent capital infusions, but is designed for the base Series A case.
 The factors considered are:

 1) Founders' Past Experience and Integrity (Character)